-- For how long is 35 hours training valid?
+- For how long is PMP certification valid?

-- Is there a time limit for 35 PDU training?
+- Is there a time limit for using a course certificate for claiming PDUs?

 PMP 35 Contact Hours Validity

 Most PMP aspirants choose to use the term “PDU” instead of “Contact Hours”.
 Usually, they have been mislead by the training companies.
-Many training make false claims that they provide 35 PDU.
-They, instead provide PMP 35 hours training.
-The 35 hours are required to meet the mandatory requirements for appearing in the PMP Exam.
+Many training make false claims that they provide 35 PDU certificate.
+They actually provide 35 hours training certificate, which is one of the mandatory requirements for appearing in the PMP Exam.

 If you have already taken exam prep training, then you should not waste any more time – you should write the exam immediately.
 If you took the training a few years ago then it is beneficial to take the training again – you can read more about it in 6 reasons to do PMP Training again.